fsismondi/ttproto/README.md

     ]
 '''

-For running an analysis of a PCAP (interop testcase post-mortem analysis):
+For running an analysis of a PCAP, interop testcase post-mortem analysis, for (e.g) TD_COAP_CORE_01:

 '''
     >>> analyzer = Analyzer('tat_coap')